sve04/docker-graphite-statsd/README.md

 The default one looks like this:

 ```
-retentions = 10m:60d,30m:90d
+retentions = 10m:40d
 ```

-It will store data for 3 months, change that if you need to store data longer.
+It will store data for 40 days, change that if you need to store data longer.
 Etsy has good [documentation](https://github.com/etsy/statsd/blob/master/docs/graphite.md) on how to setup your Graphite metrics.

 To change it, you can feed the image with a new *storage-schemas.conf*.
 The one you want to replace is located
 */opt/graphite/conf/storage-schemas.conf*